 mirror-parent-permissions-on-folder-creation = False

-When set to false, sub-folders that are created that inherit permissions from their parent will still work as expected and all groups who could see the parent folder will still see these.
+When set to false, sub-folders that are created and inherit permissions from their parent will still function as expected, and all groups that can view the parent folder will still be able to view these sub-folders.

-But sub-folders you create that you tick 'Has permissions' at point of creation, will not be given any permission in any existing folder.
+However, sub-folders you create that you tick 'Has permissions' at the point of creation will not be given any permissions in any existing folder.
+Admin will need to add the newly created folder permission to each group.

 E.g. in the example below I have the setting above set to False.
-I then create a new RGB Logos folder, tick 'Has permissions' and then click 'Add'.
-The result is that for existing groups, they will not be able to see this new folder, even if they can see the parent folder.
+I then create a new RGB Logos folder, tick 'Has permissions', and then click 'Add'.
+The result is that existing groups will not be able to see this new folder, even if they can see the parent folder.
+Admins will need to add the newly created folder permission to each group.

 In addition, any new folder that I create that I do not tick 'Has permissions' for, will still inherit from the parent - e.g. I've added the Black & White Logos sub-folder above.